 - Applicants under the age of 18, MUST be accompanied by a parent or guardian who must sign the application/waiver form for the minor applying to take the state lifeguard certification test or obtain a waiver from the Division of Parks and Recreation prior to the test date.

 - All candidates must have successfully completed courses and hold valid cards in Lifeguard Training, First Aid, and CPR which includes infant, child and adult.
-All of which should be valid through September 30, 2020.
+All of which should not to be due to expire within 30 days of taking a State test.

 CPR Card Notes